Appeals

 Skilled Service Termination Appeals

-Patients who have Medicare (including Medicare Advantage) also have the right to file a skilled service termination appeal if they do not agree with the decision that Medicare skilled services will be stopped.
-Facilities must give patients a letter called a Notice of Medicare Non-Coverage explaining how to appeal.
+Patients who have Medicare (including Medicare Advantage) have the right to file a skilled service termination appeal if they do not agree with the decision that Medicare-covered skilled services will be stopped.
+Home health agencies (HHAs), skilled nursing facilities (SNFs), comprehensive outpatient rehabilitation facilities (CORFs), and hospices with patients who have Medicare must give patients a letter called the Notice of Medicare Non-Coverage explaining how to appeal.

 This Process Flow Chart (PDF) shows the appeals process on page 1 and the beneficiary complaint process on page 2.